You’re pregnant! Congrats. I don’t know about you, but I was so excited to get pregnant, and the moment it actually happened, I started to panic.

 27. Start a walking routine

 It’s time to start taking daily walks!
 Find a partner to go with you and start trecking!
-The walks will help keep your muscles moving and more limber.
+Walking during your pregnancy will help keep your muscles moving and more limber.
 As your body grows, you’ll be grateful you started early.

 Walks can even help you prevent pre-eclampsia (pregnancy-induced high blood pressure) and reduce the effects of fatigue, cramps, varicose veins and constipation.
 It also helps your body prepare better for birth.